Do I Need a Solicitor to Remortgage?

 Your solicitor will take between 4 - 8 weeks to complete your remortgage if there are no complications along the way.

-Do I Need a Valuation for my Remortgage?
+Do I Need a Valuation for My Remortgage?

-If you change to a new lender, they might use an AVM or a qualified valuer to look at the market value of your house.
-As with "free legals" you can obtain a "free valuation" with some new remortgage products, but it’s important to check.
-Checking the fees, cost of borrowing and any other incentives like cashback is essential to be able to properly compare different remortgage deals.
+If you change to a new lender, they might use an AVM or a qualified valuer to assess the market value of your house.
+As with "free legals", you may be able to obtain a "free valuation" with some new remortgage products, but it’s important to check.

 Here’s an example: